peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 ### Summary

-- Unit tests don't cover the connections between components, action creators, and reducers.
+- Unit tests don't cover the connections between components, action creators, selectors, and reducers.
-- Integration tests give you more confidence in the reliability of your application because they verify the relationships between units of code.
+- Integration tests give you more confidence in the stability of your application because they verify the relationships between units of code.
 - Integration tests don't have to be wide in scope.
 You can use them to test the connection between just a handful of modules.
 - Unit tests are better for testing shared libraries or packages that you intend to distribute.